SICASFoundation/smir-documenation/pages/02.web/02.Research Unit/docs.md

 4. Next
    1. If you do not have an account on SMIR, please continue with the description in the [user registration section](#account-registration).
 After registration, the SMIR administrator will accept your request and set you as Research Unit Administrator
       ![smir-registration-rua](https://github.com/SICASFoundation/smir-documenation/raw/master/assets/smir-registration-rua.png)
-   2. If you already have an account on SMIR, the SMIR administrator set you a you as Research Unit Administrator of this group.
+   2. If you already have an account on SMIR, the SMIR administrator set you as Research Unit Administrator of this group.
 But your are not a member of the group automatically.
 To join your group, please follow the instruction in the [join a research unit](#join-a-research-unit).

 ## Join a Research Unit